 Communication is frequent but not so frequent it’s annoying.
 Exchanges are friendly but also direct.
 An editor must find the “essential violence” needed to make a piece great, and then translate it to useful feedback so as to avoid sending the writer to go cry in their car.
 The writer must have thick skin.

 Like any marriage, there seems to be ample nuances.
-Here are some tips about how to build and maintain the delicate but essential writer-editor relationship.
+Here are some tips about how to build and maintain the delicate but essential writer-editor relationship — which starts the moment an editor decides to hire a writer.

 Rules for writers